trannguyenhan/selling-computer/README.md

 # selling-computer
-E-commerce website sells and reviews computers with PHP
+E-commerce website sells and reviews computers with pure PHP (not using framework)

 ---
 Install :